xanderlent/intel-npu-highlevel-rpms/README.md

 My primary goal is supporting the above list of software packaged.
 All the deps have best-effort support for now, so that I can focus on making the NPU-related packages work.

 - Fedora 39 and below are not supported, were never supported in the past, and likely will never be supported in the future.
-- Fedora 40 is partially supported: All the deps except OpenVINO build easily, so the headline package is missing.
-I'll need to figure out what else to backport from f41 to make it build.
+- Fedora 40 is supported.
+(OpenVINO is build as a backport from Fedora 42.
+My intel-npu-driver copr is enabled for the build process since it backports the latest OneAPI Level Zero headers from Fedora 41, which are needed to build OpenVINO's NPU plugin.)
 - Fedora 41 is supported.
-(OpenVINO is built as a backport from Fedora rawhide.
+(OpenVINO is built as a backport from Fedora 42.
 Some dropped deps are forward-ported from Fedora 40.)
+- Fedora 42 is supported.
-- Fedora rawhide is partially suppported, because
+- Fedora rawhide is partially suppported, because sometimes it breaks and I can't immediately fix it.

 ### Packaged software and dependencies:
 - python-intel-npu-acceleration-library (docs are not packaged due to additional deps)